NuclearKev/Arduino/README.md

 ## vu.c
 This is a basic VU meter program.
 All it does is take the audio and output the volume to some LEDs right now.
-You can view the tsa-amp.ps (you'll need to download it) file to see the op-amp circuit I designed in order for the Arduino to be able to pick up the voltage.
+You can view the vu-amp.ps (you'll need to download it) file to see the op-amp circuit I designed in order for the Arduino to be able to pick up the voltage.